Meet Our Therapists

-Anna has been providing psychotherapy in the area of trauma for over seventeen years.
+Anna has been providing psychotherapy in the area of trauma for twenty years.
 She is aware that even though the memories of trauma cannot be undone, people can heal from their experiences and move forward in a more fulfilling way for themselves.
 Recognizing that PTSD can be debilitating, Anna works with her Clients to build coping tools, process, and understand the impact of their trauma.
-Anna has her Master’s degree in Social Work and recognizes the importance of consistently building her therapeutic skills, with the latest, evidence based modalities, to optimize a person’s experience in therapy.
-She has completed extensive training which includes, both Level One and Level Two of EMDR and has received her certification in Traumatology at the Traumatology Institute.
-Most of Anna’s therapeutic background has been working in the field of Intimate Partner Violence, domestic violence, sexual assault and childhood sexual abuse.
+Anna has her Master’s degree in Social Work and understands the importance of consistently building her therapeutic skills, with the latest, evidence based modalities, to optimize a person’s experience in therapy.
+She has completed extensive training which includes, both Level One and Level Two of EMDR, CBT, DBT, and is currently in the process of being certified in Somatic Experiencing.
+She has received her certification in Traumatology at the Traumatology Institute.
+Most of Anna’s therapeutic background has been working in the field of Intimate Partner Violence, sexual assault, childhood sexual abuse, and domestic violence.
+She has extensive experience working with dissociation and specifically DID.
 Further, her experience working in oncology, palliation, and chronic medical illness, has given her a broader knowledge and appreciation of the impact they have in one’s life, and is able to provide a safe therapeutic space for a person to cope and understand their journey with these life experiences.

 PhD, MSW, RSW, Associate